 - Basic knowledge of programming

-- Go installed on your system (you can find an installation guide here)
+- Go installed on your system (you can find an installation guide here.

 - A CircleCI account

-- A GitHub account
+- A GitHub. account

 Setting up a simple Go blog project

-mkdir go-testing
+mkdir ci-go-application

-cd go-testing
+cd ci-go-application

 Next, use the go mod